Sly 2: Band of Thieves

-Sly 2: Band of Thieves is a platform stealth video game developed by Sucker Punch Productions and published by Sony Computer Entertainment.
-It was released in 2004 for PlayStation 2.
-It is the sequel to the game Sly Cooper and the Thievius Raccoonus and part of the Sly Cooper video game series.
-The game received critical acclaim and is often considered to be one of the greatest PlayStation 2 games of all time.
+Sly 2: Band of Thieves is a 2004 stealth action video game developed by Sucker Punch Productions and published by Sony Computer Entertainment for the PlayStation 2.
+It is the second installment of the Sly Cooper series and the sequel to Sly Cooper and the Thievius Raccoonus.

-Sly 2: Band of Thieves has a variety of changes, particularly in level design.
-The ultimate goal is to acquire Clockwerk parts, one or more of which can be found per world.
-Sly 2 features a health meter for characters such as Sly, Bentley and Murray, replacing the "charm system" of the first game.
-It also takes several attacks to defeat guards.
-Other changes include missions where the player controls Bentley or Murray, who have their own unique skills and are able to do much more than in the previous game.
-However, Sly remains the main character despite these changes to character roles.
-Skills can be unlocked by opening safes in each world, as the previous game allowed (collecting clue bottles), but skills may also be acquired by collecting coins and purchasing them from safehouses via Thiefnet.
+In Sly 2: Band of Thieves, players primarily control the titular protagonist Sly, with the ultimate goal of destroying pieces of the character Clockwerk in each world.
+The gameplay is similar to the game's predecessor's but features various improvements.
+This includes features a health meter for characters, modifications to combat, a mission hub, and revamped gameplay for side characters, Bentley and Murray.
+Characters can improve using powerups and skill upgrades which can be unlocked by opening safes in each world, purchased by collecting coins, or and purchasing them from safehouses via Thiefnet.

+Sly 2: Band of Thieves received critical acclaim, with critics praising its graphics (particularly its cel shading), story, music, and gameplay, and considered an significant improvement over the first game.
+It is often considered to be one of the greatest PlayStation 2 games of all time.
+It was followed by Sly 3: Honor Among Thieves in 2005, and was remastered in 2010 alongside it and its predecessor for the PlayStation 3 by Sanzaru Games as The Sly Collection.
+Alongside its successor, it was digitally re-released for PlayStation 4 and PlayStation 5 in 2024.

 Gameplay

 Premise

-Like its predecessor, Sly 2: Band of Thieves is a stealth platform action-adventure video game.
-It follows the Cooper Gang, raccoon Sly Cooper, turtle Bently, and hippo Murray, who try to collect the pieces of the robot owl that was destroyed in the first game, Clockwerk.
+Like its predecessor, Sly 2: Band of Thieves is a stealth action-adventure video game.
+It follows the Cooper Gang, raccoon Sly Cooper, turtle Bentley, and hippo Murray, who try to collect the pieces of the antagonist robot owl that was destroyed in the first game, Clockwerk.
 They have been stolen from the Interpol police department by Klaww Gang, its members using them for illegal get-rich-quick schemes.

-The player simultaneously acts as three characters (Sly, Murray, and Bentley) where, in each open world, they pull of several small character-specific heists that build into one large heist.
+The player simultaneously acts as three characters (Sly, Murray, and Bentley) where, in each open world, they pull off several small character-specific heists that build into one large heist.
 The gameplay is also freeform, where the player can perform other activities, such as looting from guards, from the mission currently assigned.
 This differs from the first game, where the player only controls Sly to get to the end of each level.
 Many heists only require one character, but some are collaborations.
-Examples including Bentley jumping into Murray's arms in order to be thrown onto a tower's ledge, or Sly stealing keys from a truck for Bently to drive.
+Examples including Bentley jumping into Murray's arms in order to be thrown onto a tower's ledge, or Sly stealing keys from a truck for Bentley to drive.